nxp-mcuxpresso/mcuxsdk-doc/develop/application/application_development.md

 | examples/\_boards/evkmimxrt1170/demo_apps/prj.conf | Apply for all evkmimxrt1170 demo apps examples |
 | examples/\_boards/evkmimxrt1170/demo_apps/hello_world/prj.conf | Apply for evkmimxrt1170 hello_world examples |

 The deeper path of prj.conf, the higher priority it has.
-You can refer the chapter [prj.conf.](#Kconfig-Process-Flow).
+You can refer the chapter [prj.conf.](../build_system/Configuration_System.md#kconfig-process-flow)

 Note, such hierarchical configuration must be specified with "PROJECT_BOARD_PORT_PATH" and only supports examples under "examples" folder, that is the standard repository example.